coreinfrastructure/best-practices-badge/CONTRIBUTING.md

   The repackage will often help make it work more cleanly with the Rails application, and it also suggests that the package is a more common one (and thus more likely to be maintained).
+* Check if the gem is thread-safe, in particular, avoid gems that don't control modifying objects shared between threads.
+  This is less of an issue today, because in many cases the objects being modified are not being shared, and threaded implementations have become common (Heroku encourages them).

 Someday we hope to add "have one of our badges" as a preference.